esunwookim619/bestClashPlayers/README.md

   Best Clash Royale Players features the best players around the world along with some of their game stats.

-### Functionality and MVP Features
+### Architecture and Technologies
-  Users will be able to:
-  * View the locations of the top ranked players
-  * Toggle between different sets of data
-  * See each player's best trophy record.

-### Data & APIs
+  * D3.js for interactive visualization
+  * Javascript
+  * Webpack to bundle and serve up various scripts

-  Data is available from the Clash Royale API.
+  * Clash Royale API

 ### Wireframe